-Perseverance .
-Room 208, led by Ann Mah
+Wired Word.
+Room 208, led by Ann Mah (Zoom option available)

-The Book of Romans.
+The Gospel of Mark.
 Rm 100, led by Pastor Bob Nestler

 We weren't created to be alone.
 Small groups offer a place to connect with other believers in fellowship; to grow in our understanding of the Bible; to meet the needs of others in your group in ministry; to become equipped for evangelism; and to worship God through practicing godly behavior.
 It's all about relationships...our relationship with God and with each other.